 Dying winds give crews hope in Northern California fires

-Firefighters say they hope dying winds will allow them to bear down on a wildfire that's exploded in the Northern California wine country
+Easing winds are giving California firefighters a break as they battle a destructive wildfire that was driven by strong winds in wine country north of San Francisco and another rural blaze that killed three people

-SAN FRANCISCO -- Firefighters say they hoped dying winds would enable them to bear down on a wildfire that exploded in the Northern California wine country, prompting tens of thousands of evacuations while a second blaze killed at least three people.
+SAN FRANCISCO -- Easing winds gave California firefighters a break Tuesday as they battled a destructive wildfire that was driven by strong winds through wine country north of San Francisco and another rural blaze that killed three people.

-The Glass Fire raged through Napa and Sonoma counties on Monday, tripling in size to around 56.6 square miles (146.59 square kilometers) without any containment.
+Breezes replaced the powerful gusts that sent the Glass Fire raging through Napa and Sonoma counties Sunday and Monday, scorching more than 66 square miles (170 square kilometers).

-Some two dozen homes had burned, the San Jose Mercury News reported.
+At least 95 buildings have burned in wine country, including homes and winery installations.
+A wildfire burning farther north in rural Shasta County has destroyed another 146 buildings.

-But dry winds that gave the flames a ferocious push appeared to have eased by Monday evening and firefighters were feeling “much more confident," said Ben Nicholls, a division chief with the California Department of Forestry and Fire Protection, known as Cal Fire.
+As the winds eased Monday evening, firefighters were feeling “much more confident," said Ben Nicholls, a division chief with the California Department of Forestry and Fire Protection, known as Cal Fire.

 “We don’t have those critical burning conditions that we were experiencing those last two nights,” he said.

-The Glass Fire is one of nearly 30 wildfires burning around California and the National Weather Service warned that hot, dry conditions with strong Santa Ana winds could remain a fire danger in Southern California into Tuesday.
+The Glass Fire in wine country is one of nearly 30 wildfires burning around California.
+The National Weather Service warned that hot, dry conditions with strong Santa Ana winds could continue posing a fire danger in Southern California through Tuesday afternoon.

-In a forested far northern part of the state, more than 1,200 people were evacuated in Shasta County for the Zogg Fire.
+In a forested far northern part of the state, more than 1,200 people were evacuated in Shasta County for the Zogg Fire, which has burned at least 62 square miles (160 square kilometers).

 Three people have died in the fire, Shasta County Sheriff Eric Magrini said Monday.
 He gave no details but urged people who receive evacuation orders: “Do not wait."

-Residences are widely scattered in the area, which was torched just two years ago by the deadly Carr Fire — infamously remembered for producing a huge tornado-like fire whirl.
+Residences are widely scattered in Shasta County, which was torched just two years ago by the deadly Carr Fire — infamously remembered for producing a huge tornado-like fire whirl.

 By Monday night, the utility said it had restored electricity to essentially all of those customers.
 However, PG&E said about 24,000 people remained without power in areas affected by two fires in Napa, Sonoma, Shasta and Tehama counties.

-The Glass Fire began Sunday as three fires that merged and drove vineyards and mountain areas into eastern Santa Rosa.
-Some 70,000 people are under evacuation orders, including the entire 5,000-plus population of Calistoga in Napa County.
+The Glass Fire began Sunday as three fires merged and drove into vineyards and mountain areas, including part of the city of Santa Rosa.
+About 70,000 people were under evacuation orders, including the entire 5,000-plus population of Calistoga in Napa County.

 Some people were injured and Sonoma County sheriff's deputies had to rescue people who ignored evacuation orders, officials said.

-Sonoma County Supervisor Susan Gorin, who lives in the Oakmont area of Santa Rosa, heeded the order to flee late Monday night.
-It took her nearly two hours of crawling along a jammed road to reach safety.
+Sonoma County Supervisor Susan Gorin, who lives in Santa Rosa, said she was stuck in two hours of heavy traffic Monday night to reach safety.

 Gorin's home was damaged in another fire three years ago and she was rebuilding it.
 She saw three neighboring houses in flames as she fled.